 I purchased an "inverter" generator (Yamaha EF2400IS) that saves gas when it's putting out less electrical power, whereas typical generators (less money) tend to use roughly the same amount of gas regardless of how much electrical power they push.
 This means that gasoline is saved when charging in the later stages of any one battery-recharge session.
 Moreover, this Yamaha generator can be converted to run on propane, which I could do for tribulation endurance because propane has a long shelf life.
 The question is, how much money will be needed to purchase a propane tank(s).

 They say that gasoline lasts for about a year before going bad, and that's only if treated with a conditioner.
-In my first year of owning a generator ($1,000), I didn't treat the gasoline (in the generator tank) over summer, and it started to run improperly.
+In my first year of owning a generator ($1,000 US), I didn't treat the gasoline (in the generator tank) over summer, and it started to run improperly.
 It's never been right since, and would probably have suffered more damage, to the point of inoperable, had I repeated the same neglect a couple of more times.
 The old gasoline has a negative effect at the carburetor, meaning: be sure not to let aging gasoline sit in the carburetor.
 Same as with your chain saw, run the generator until it runs out of gas if you know it will be on the same tank of gas for three months or more.
 It's not enough just to remove the gas from the tank; you need to get it out of the carb.
-Don't ruin your generator just before the trib arrives; chances are, treated gasoline is good for up to two years, maybe more.
+Don't ruin your generator just before the trib arrives.

 You might like to have your solar panels on/near the ground if there are no trees between them and the sun.
 When not holding regular jobs, we will not be inconvenienced by turning the panels by hand toward the sun in the morning, then turn the panels to face toward the sun at noon, then turn them toward the sun again in late afternoon.
 To make this easy, have your panels suspended at the top of a steel pole, and arrange a method at the ground (e.g. a steel / concrete socket partway up the pole) for spinning the pole.
 People who hold jobs daily might purchase an automatic solar tracker, but then it's said that including just one or two more panels gives as much additional power as a solar tracker.